sadnamSakib/Ed-Ez-SPL1/README.md

 3) Javascript (Client-Side Scripting/Front-End)
 4) Php (Server-Side Scripting/Backend)
 5) MySQL (Database)
-6) Full Calendar Plugin Javascript

 We used bootsrap as our CSS modules that helped further improve the presentation of our website and helped ensure responsiveness.

 Vanilla Javascript was used as the requirement of this project was that no frameworks could be used for client-side or server-side scripting.
 But we did use JQuery for better responsiveness.
+Full Calendar Plugin was used for event tracking.

 Also Vanilla Php was used due to the same constraint